confluentinc/confluent-demo/docs/basic/02-governance.md

 ## Data Governance Demo (Basic Mode)

-After doing the initial deployment (instructions in [Basic Setup](./01-deploy.md)), you can run the Data Governance demo (currently only includes CSFLE)
+After doing the initial deployment (instructions in [Basic Setup](./01-deploy.md)), you can run the Data Governance demo

 From the repo root directory, install the governance add-on resources: